MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

 > [!Note]
 > Deployment to availability zones can be done only during cluster creation and cannot be modified later.

-Continue reading for more details on [enabling availability zones](create-cluster-database-portal.md) on Azure Data Explorer.
+For more details, see [enabling availability zones](create-cluster-database-portal.md) on Azure Data Explorer.

 ## Outage of an Azure Datacenter

 Dealing with a datacenter outage is similar to the Azure region failure recovery process.
-Azure Availability Zones come with a cost and some customers, choose to deploy without zonal redundancy.
-With such an Azure Data Explorer deployment, a datacenter outage, will result in cluster outage.
+Azure availability zones come with a cost and some customers choose to deploy without zonal redundancy.
+With such an Azure Data Explorer deployment, a datacenter outage will result in cluster outage.
 That's why this disaster recovery scenario is similar to an entire Azure region failure.

 ## Outage of an Azure Region

 [Paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions)

-Azure Data Explorer does not support **automatic** protection against the outage of an **entire** Azure region.
+Azure Data Explorer doesn't support **automatic** protection against the outage of an **entire** Azure region.
 To create an architecture that can overcome such an outage, we provide some options and considerations for disaster recovery.
 For each option, we take into account recovery time objective (RTO), recovery point objective (RPO), effort, and cost.
 You can do cost and performance optimizations using Azure Advisor recommendations and [autoscale](manage-cluster-horizontal-scaling.md) configuration.

  You'll need to address ingestion, processing, and curation as they relate to setting up this architecture.
 Ingestion refers to data integrated into Azure Data Explorer from sources; processing refers to transformations and similar activities; curation refers to materialized views, exports to the data lake, and such.

+## Best practices

 Regardless of which disaster recovery configuration is chosen, use these best practices:

 * All database objects, policies, and configurations should be persisted in source control so they can be released to the cluster from Azure DevOps or your favorite release automation tool.
-Read more information about [Azure DevOps support for Azure Data Explorer](devops.md).
+For more information, see [Azure DevOps support for Azure Data Explorer](devops.md).
 * Design, develop, and implement validation routines to ensure all clusters are in-sync from a data perspective.
 Azure Data Explorer supports [cross cluster joins](https://docs.microsoft.com/azure/data-explorer/kusto/query/cross-cluster-or-database-queries?pivots=azuredataexplorer).
 A simple count or rows across tables can help validate.
 * Use [continuous export](kusto/management/data-export/continuous-data-export.md) capability, as a best practice, and export data within Azure Data Explorer tables to an Azure Data Lake Store, whatever DR configuration is chosen, and ensure selection of GRS or Geo Redundant Storage for the highest resilience.
-* Release procedures should involve governance checks and balances that ensure mirroring of the clusters
+* Release procedures should involve governance checks and balances that ensure mirroring of the clusters.
 * Be fully cognizant of what it takes to build a cluster from scratch.
 * Create a checklist of deployment units to build a cluster from scratch.
 Your list will be unique to your needs, but should include: deployment scripts, ingestion connections, BI tools, and other important configurations.